 This is the reality of global monopoly capitalist economics.
 Now, when there are poor farmers on the edge of existence and water resources need careful husbanding, precious land and huge amounts of water are used growing flowers for export, which are flown to Britain, Europe and the US – and which we are then encouraged to buy and give to each other on Valentine’s day, birthdays and anniversaries.

-The gross inequality and absurdity of these features of imperialism are graphically illustrated by Mohammad Hassan in this excellent speech.
+The gross inequality and absurdity of these features of imperialism are graphically illustrated by Mohamed Hassan in this excellent speech.

 For additional reading on this topic, see: Famine in Somalia: imperialism is to blame.